The Ultimate Abruzzo Travel Guide

 Abruzzo Beaches and the Adriatic Coast

-Much of Abruzzo’s North Coast is characterised by long stretches of sandy beaches lined with beach clubs and their festive, colourful umbrellas, deckchairs and children friendly play areas, along with beachside restaurants serving daily-fresh seafood and refreshing drinks.
+The North Coast of Abruzzo is known for its long stretches of sandy beaches, which are lined with vibrant beach clubs featuring colorful umbrellas, deckchairs, and family-friendly play areas.
+There are also beachside restaurants that serve fresh seafood and refreshing drinks daily.
 In the picture above, I’m enjoying an espresso at a seafront bar in Roseto degli Abruzzi.

 South Coast & the Trabocchi Coast